our work

 Getting under the skin of our audience

-We tendered alongside our long-term research partners, Habit5 who undertook a 2-phase programme of research.
+We tendered alongside our long-term research partners, Habit5, who undertook a 2-phase programme of research.
 Firstly, to engage our target audiences, and understand their current views of working in local government.
 And secondly to carry out key creative message testing.

 Habit 5’s research combined qualitative focus groups and quantitative online surveys during both phases of fieldwork – with a robust sample size of over 2,000 at first stage quant and 1,000 at second stage creative testing.